StarNamer/balthazar_dactyl/README.md

+# Balthazar Keyboard - Daktil

+Balthzar Daktil Keyboard is a fork of [the Dactyl](https://github.com/adereth/dactyl-keyboard), a parameterized, split-hand, concave, columnar, ergonomic keyboard.
+It is an in progress prototype for the keyboard of the Balthazar personal computing device, in the form of the [Dactyl manuform variant](https://github.com/abstracthat/dactyl-manuform).

+You can find the QMK firmware that we use in this development [here](https://github.com/g1smo/qmk_firmware).

 # The Dactyl-ManuForm Keyboard
-This is a fork of the [Dactyl](https://github.com/adereth/dactyl-keyboard), a parameterized, split-hand, concave, columnar, ergonomic keyboard.

 ![Imgur](http://i.imgur.com/LdjEhrR.jpg)